 In mid-July we booked a campsite at Beaver Mines Lake, a campground I had never been to before.
 It is tucked away in Castle Provincial Park around 20 minutes from both Pincher Creek and Crowsnest Pass.
-The drive from Calgary takes about two and a half hours, but as we had lots of time before check-in (4 pm), we took a detour through Okotoks to visit the erratic and check another site off our Southern Alberta tourist bingo.
+The drive from Calgary takes about two and a half hours.
+Since we had lots of time before check-in (4 pm), we took a detour through Okotoks to visit the erratic and check another site off our Southern Alberta tourist bingo.

-The Okotoks Erratic is the largest glacial erratic in North America and was carried from Jasper National Park all the way to the Southern Albertan prairies around 10-30,000 years ago.
-This site is so significant, in fact, that the town of Okotoks is derived from the Blackfoot word for the rock.
+The Okotoks Erratic is the largest glacial erratic in North America.
+It was carried from Jasper National Park all the way to the Southern Albertan prairies around 10-30,000 years ago.
+In fact, this site is so significant to the landscape that the name “Okotoks” is derived from the Blackfoot word for the rock.

 It was quite smoky in the area on our first night, but the smoke started to burn off by midday the next day.
 We went for a walk around the lake and down one of the interpretive trails in the morning, and then drove to Crowsnest Pass in the afternoon for a hike around the Frank Slide area.